-Life insurance is a key component of most people’s financial plans.
+Life insurance is a fundamental component of many people’s financial plans.
 This can be the case, regardless of what age you are because unfortunately illness and accidents can happen at any time.
 If or when they do occur, they can leave loved ones in a difficult position, often having to fend for themselves financially.
-But the proceeds that are obtained from a life insurance policy can help.
+But the proceeds that are obtained from an insurance policy can help.

-That is because these funds can be used for paying off large debts – including the mortgage on a home – allowing loved ones to continue with their lives without having to make drastic changes.
+That is because these funds can be utilized for paying off large debts – including the mortgage on a home – allowing loved ones to proceed with their lives without having to make drastic changes.
 These funds can also be used for paying ongoing living expenses.

-Qualifying for the life insurance coverage that you need is usually not difficult, as long as you are in relatively good health.
-But, if you have certain type of health issues, getting life insurance can be a bit more challenging.
+Qualifying for the life insurance coverage that you want is usually not difficult, as long as you are in moderately normal health.
+But, if you have particular types of health issues, getting life insurance can be a bit more challenging.
 This can be the case, for instance, even with various health procedures such as having had heart bypass surgery or conditions like COPD.
 If you are searching for life insurance with high blood pressure or life insurance with high cholesterol, we have options for you.
 Let us help guide you in making your decision.

 The good news is that if you have had heart bypass surgery, you can still oftentimes obtain a life insurance policy.
 But, you may require the assistance of a life insurance specialist who focuses on higher risk insurance cases.
 This is where we come in.
 If you have had other surgeries such as gastric bypass and wondering if you can qualify for term life insurance after gastric bypass, we can help!